-The prospective adoptive parents will take the usual path to licensing: introduction meeting, PRIDE classes, home-studies, etc. The difference in this case will be that at the end of the training and approval period, they will then attend match parties and will be working with this group.
+The prospective adoptive parents will take the usual path to license: introduction meeting, PRIDE classes, home-studies, etc. The difference, in this case, will be that at the end of the training and approval period, they will then attend match parties and will be working with this group.
 Just in case anyone misunderstands the concept of the “match party,” they aren’t there to shop for a child.
 It’s more the idea that they will play and hang out with all the kids and begin to see themselves as parents; later, a placement will be identified.

-I am so thrilled to see government and private sectors working together in this way.
+I am so thrilled to see government and private sectors working together in this way to fill a need.
 The intentional partnering will undoubtedly lead to more success than in the foundation set up the program and informed CPS.
 I can’t wait to see how it all works out.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.